Blog

 We all have experienced one or the other digestive problem at some point in our lives, blame of which we always tend to put on our unhealthy lifestyle.

-Affecting the physical health and quality of life of more than 10-20% of the UK population, IBS is a gastrointestinal disorder identified by a series of common symptoms such as diarrhea, constipation, pain, which cannot be explained by any other disease.
+Affecting the physical health and quality of life of more than 10% of the global population, IBS is a gastrointestinal disorder identified by a series of common symptoms such as diarrhea, constipation, pain, which cannot be explained by any other disease.
 Although there is no clear cause of the disorder, dietary management has been observed by the patient to have significantly help with IBS.
-One such widely acclaimed approach to alleviating the signs and symptoms of IBS is Low FODMAP Diet
+One such widely acclaimed approach to alleviating the signs and symptoms of IBS is Low FODMAP Diet.

 What Is The Low FODMAP Diet?